 - 4. Repeat the bed rail adjustment with the string at the other side of the sawmill frame. - 5.
-Install a blade (See Section 3.2 through Section 3.4) and move the saw carriage until the blade is positioned over the front bed rail. - 6.
+Install a blade (See Section 3.2 through Section 3.4) and move the saw head until the blade is positioned over the front bed rail. - 6.
 The blade guide rollers should not touch and deflect the blade and the blade guide arm should be adjusted all the way out, away from the other blade guide. - 7.
 Measure the distance from the bed rail to the bottom of the blade near the inside (fixed) blade guide. - 8.
-Measure the distance from the bed rail to the bottom of the blade near the outside (movable) blade quide.
+Measure the distance from the bed rail to the bottom of the blade near the outside (movable) blade guide.

 See Figure 3-2.
-When the blade is parallel to the bed, it will measure the same distance from the bed rail at the inside and outside of the saw head.
-To adjust the saw head tilt, loosen the four mounting bolts of the idle side roller bracket, the two scraper mounting bolts and the two mounting bolts of the mast retaining bracket.
-Use the saw head adjustment nuts to move the outside of the saw head up or down.
+When the blade is parallel to bed, it will measure the same distance from the bed rail at the inside and outside of the saw head.
+If not, adjust the saw head tilt.
+First, loosen two roller bolts (A), two scraper bolts (B) and two mast retaining bracket bolts (C).
+To adjust the saw head tilt, use eight mounting bolts (D) located on the roller bracket.